 Between Sustainability and Growth Critique: Why I Study Agreements in SMEs

-Sustainable development and growth-critical science seem to argue about the “right camp.”
-I start somewhere else: when SMEs hit real constraints, cooperation breaks first—not strategy.
+Sustainable development and growth-critical science seem to be at odds over the “right camp.”
+I start somewhere else: when SMEs hit real constraints, cooperation breaks first, not strategy.
 The weak point is the agreement infrastructure: who can decide, how exceptions are handled, what is safe to say, and where costs and risks end up.
 This note explains why I use constraint realism as a discipline against wishful talk, why I locate myself in the transformative corner of SD, and how my PhD contribution becomes concrete: making “agreement footprints” visible enough to compare across cases and test which patterns reduce cost-shifting and build regenerative capacity under limits.

 Read More